All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do both forms have the same side effects?

-The side effect profiles are similar since both deliver the same active ingredient.
+The side effect profiles are similar since both deliver the prescribed active pharmaceutical ingredient.
 Nausea, diarrhea, constipation, and abdominal discomfort are common with both forms.
 Some people report more GI side effects with the oral form, possibly because it passes through the stomach directly.
 Read our full for details.

 Is compounded semaglutide available in pill form?